cctbx/cctbx_project/README.md

 ## Introduction

-The Computational Crystallography Toolbox (cctbx) is being developed as the open source component of the PHENIX system.
-The goal of the PHENIX project is to advance automation of macromolecular structure determination.
-PHENIX depends on the cctbx, but not vice versa.
+The Computational Crystallography Toolbox (cctbx) is being developed as the open source component of the [Phenix project](https://phenix-online.org).
+The goal of the Phenix project is to advance automation of macromolecular structure determination.
+Phenix depends on the cctbx, but not vice versa.
 This hierarchical approach enforces a clean design as a reusable library.
 The cctbx is therefore also useful for small-molecule crystallography and even general scientific applications.

 The cctbx also provides some of the key component of the Olex 2 software.
 Olex 2 is dedicated to the workflow of small molecule crystallographic studies.
 It features a powerful and flexible refinement engine, olex2.refine, which is developed as part of the cctbx, in the smtbx top-module.